 I am a Postdoctoral Researcher at the University of Zurich.
-I obtained my PhD in May 2023 from Lund University in Sweden and am originally from Ottawa, Canada.
+I obtained my PhD in May 2023 from Lund University in Sweden.

 I have a BA in Economics from the University of Utah, where I raced on the cross-country ski team.